metamx/zk-lock/README.md

 ## Development
 `npm run build` to compile.

-The `ZookeeperBeacon` test currently require a local installation of zookeeper to run successfully, specified by the `zkServerCommandPath` variable which is defined near the beginning of the tests.
+The tests currently require a local installation of zookeeper to run successfully, specified by the `zkServerCommandPath` variable which is defined near the beginning of the tests.